csaito/app-ideas/app-ideas.md

 ### Screentime app

-I would like to try to recreate
+I'm interested in re-creating this app:

 https://itunes.apple.com/us/app/screen-time-parental-control/id1055315077

-This is not a new brilliant app idea to sell, but something that I know there is a demand for.
+This is not a new brilliant app idea to sell, but something that I know that parents are purchasing to install.
+Something solid, just for thoughts.